-Every gay person has his or her coming out story.
+Every LGBTQ person has their coming out story.
 What is often not told are the experiences of the family members and friends they came out to.
 This is my story.

-As we drove through Palo Alto, he talked about his interest in gay studies at college and his involvement with gay organizations on campus.
+As we drove through Palo Alto, he talked about his interest in what was then called Gay Studies at college and his involvement with LGBTQ organizations on campus.
 “Not that I’m gay,” he tried to reassure me.
-The more he talked about it, the clearer it became to me that he was testing the waters.
+The more he talked about it, the clearer it became to me he was testing the waters.
 He was trying to see how I would react when he was ready to tell me.

-I can imagine how frightening it must be for a gay person to tell someone close to him about his sexuality.
+I can imagine how frightening it must be for a LGBTQ person to tell someone close to them about their sexuality.
 “How will this person react?
-How will I react if he doesn’t accept me?”
+How will I react if they don’t accept me?”
 I know many of those talks end with heartbreak.

-My attitudes changed as I started meeting gay people.
+My attitudes changed as I started meeting members of the LGBTQ community.
 I had a gay boss and worked with a lesbian engineer.
 I also learned that one of my best friends from high school was gay.
-Unfortunately, he died from AIDS before our 10-year reunion.
+Sadly, he died from AIDS before our 10-year reunion.

 By the time I went on that drive with my brother, I was ready.

 My brother never came out to our mother.
 I never told her, because I felt he should be the one to break the news.
 She died 16 weeks later.
-He never had the chance to tell her, and it seems to me that he regretted that.
+He never had the chance to tell her, and he regrets it.

 Since then, Randy has made a good life for himself in Minneapolis.
-He has a successful automotive Web site called Victory and Reseda and a regular column in Lavender magazine.
-He got an MA last year and is active in the Twin Cities’ LGBT community.
+He has a successful automotive Web site called Victory and Reseda and is managing editor of Lavender magazine.
+He got an MA and is active in the Twin Cities’ LGBTQ community.
 More importantly, he is my brother.

 If you find yourself in front of an opening closet door, open your heart as well.
-Regardless of your beliefs in this area, understand that sexuality is only one part of that person.
+Regardless of your beliefs in this area, understand that sexual orientation and gender identity are only one part of that person.
 Knowing the truth about a person in that part doesn’t change everything else about him or her.
-If you loved that person before you knew he or she is gay, you can love that person afterwards.
+If you loved that person before they came out to you, you can love them afterwards.

-I love my brother, and I’m glad I made the choice to open my heart at a time when he needed it.
+I love my brother, and I’m glad I made the choice to open my heart when he needed it.